Per Englund - Vocals & Backing Vocals

 Joining the band Motherlode was a great experience, a band with very talented musicians, though we did not have quite the same musical backgrounds they were great years with those guys.

-In the late eighties I played with some extraordinary guys in a band called S:E:X and with them came the wild years, I went to the States and enjoyed all the hard rock excess in 80's Los Angeles...
+In the late eighties I played with some extraordinary guys in a band called S:E:X and with them came the wild years, I went to the States (LA) and kind of crashed and burned...

 Rebounding from the LA episode I joined a project called Mandrake Root and got back to basic, seventies hard rock.
 We revisited that project a few times over the years.
 During the nineties i hooked up with 220 Volt for a while and we rocked pretty hard!
 In 2000, we brought life back into Blacksmith, with a new line up and after that I participated in a project called Dedication.